Understanding How a Basic PA System Works

 What is a PA System?

 The first component that comes to mind when thinking about PA systems is the most important one, the speakers.
 PA speakers come in countless different shapes and sizes.
-There are three main types of PA speakers: mains, sometimes referred as “tops,” subwoofers, sometimes referred as “bottoms,” and stage monitors.
-Each type of speaker serves a different function within the system, but each depend on each other.
+There are three main types of PA speakers: mains sometimes referred to as “tops,” subwoofers, sometimes referred to as “bottoms,” and stage monitors.
+Each type of speaker serves a different function within the system, but each depends on the other.

 Subwoofers are larger than the main speakers and produce lower frequencies than the mains.
-This has the effect of “filling out” the sound that the ear will here.
-Subwoofers are typically 15’-20’ speakers, although dual 12’ subs have become more common.
+This has the effect of “filling out” the sound that the ear will hear.
+Subwoofers are typically 15"-20" speakers, although dual 12" subs have become more common.
 To separate the sound of the subwoofers and mains, a crossover unit will almost always be employed.
-The crossover is usually rack mounted and separates the signal going through it by frequency, sending lower frequencies to the subwoofers and higher ones to the mains.
+The crossover is usually rack-mounted and separates the signal going through it by frequency, sending lower frequencies to the subwoofers and higher ones to the mains.
 An important part of tuning a PA system is selecting the correct crossover frequency for the room in which the PA is situated.

 Stage Monitors are usually positioned near the performer or speaker to help them hear themselves.
 They are on a separate mix than the mains and subs, also known as the front-of-house speakers.
-Many main speaker are purpose designed to also act as stage monitors if so required.
+Many main speakers are purpose-designed to also act as stage monitors if so required.
 Stage monitors are usually on the ground tilted at an angle towards the performer.

 PA speakers can either be passive or active.
 Active speakers have an internal amplifier of their own while passive speakers have no internal amplifier and require an external amplifier to convert the line level signal of the mixer to a level where it can drive the speaker to the necessary volume.
 Amplifiers can be an expensive item, but deservedly so.
 In a passive PA system, you are trusting the entirety of the system’s sound to one component.

 An optional, yet common component of a typical PA system is effects.
-Many modern mixers will have have onboard effects, however effects paired with a PA system are usually outboard, meaning stand-alone units.
+Many modern mixers will have onboard effects, however, effects paired with a PA system are usually outboard, meaning stand-alone units.
 Common effects paired with a PA system are reverb, compression, delay, gates, and equalizers.

 Interested in learning more about PA systems?
 Check out our free ebook How Does a PA System Work?